ethdebug/format/_sources/format.md.txt

 For jumping commands, the `jumps` field provides information about the expected target of the jump, and information about the internal function stack.

 The value of the `jumps` field is a dictionary with the following (potentialy optional) fields:
 * `targets`: if present, a list of known PCs to which this command may jump.
-For JUMPI, this does **not** include the fallthrough case, as this is readily computible.
+For JUMPI, this does **not** include the fallthrough case, as this is readily computable.
 This list may be non-singleton due to, e.g., function pointers, but the compiler is able to restrict the potential callees.
 * `sort`: A string indicating the type of jump being performed.
 One of the following values:
   * `"return"`: Used for a jump out of an internal function